Former Philips employees back at the old workplace for one morning

 EINDHOVEN

-Due to corona, a fixed group of retirees from the former TQ building of Philips had not seen each other for over a year and a half.
-Now that it was possible again, Sjef Corstiaans thought it would be nice to visit the old workplace.
+Because of corona a small regular group of retirees from Philips's former TQ building had not seen each other for well over one and a half years.
+Now that it was possible again, Sjef Corstiaans thought it would be nice to pay a visit to the old workplace.

-Corstiaans had invited his former colleagues for a tour by Boudie Hoogedeure, responsible for promotion and acquisition at Geva Real Estate, the current owner of the former Philips site Strijp T. TQ now houses fifty companies that have outgrown the startup phase.
-"We are now completely full," he proudly explains.
-"The last lease contract was signed yesterday."
+Corstiaans had invited his former colleagues for a tour by Boudie Hoogedeure, who is responsible for promotion and acquisitions at Geva Vastgoed, the current owner of the former Philips site Strijp T. TQ now houses fifty companies that have outgrown the startup phase.
+"We're completely full now," he says proudly.
+"The last lease agreement was signed yesterday."

 PIT

-TQ employed around a thousand employees during the heyday of Philips in the 1980s.
-"And you also have to count 200 in Acht," says Wim Troost, at that time deputy director of the main industrial group PIT (Products for Industrial Applications).
+TQ had about a thousand employees in Philips' heyday in the 1980s.
+"And then you also have to count another 200 in Acht," says Wim Troost, at the time deputy director of the main industrial group PIT (Products for Industrial Applications).
 "We were active in business-to-business, not with consumer products."
-He and his colleague Nico Vrijenhoek mention the automation of mail sorting at PTT, while others talk about transformers for telephone exchanges.
-Troost and Vrijenhoek emphasize that TQ was the cradle of later successful companies such as ASML (chip machines), Fluke (measuring instruments), and FEI (electron microscopes).
+He and his colleague Nico Vrijenhoek mention the automation of mail sorting at PTT, others talk about transformers for telephone exchanges.
+Troost and Vrijenhoek emphasize that TQ was the cradle of later successful companies such as ASML (chip machines), Fluke (measuring instruments) and FEI (electron microscopes).

-"Philips provided a scholarship for our children, built houses, and supported sports and culture."
+"Philips provided a scholarship for our children, built houses, provided sports and cultural activities"

 Wim Troost

-Despite the mentioned respect, the retirees describe the building as 'unrecognizably changed', but also 'beautifully renovated'.
-Gerrie Kersten from the personnel department had to search for the main entrance, which turned out to be relocated.
-And where the entire sixth floor used to be arranged as a company restaurant for the management and cafeteria for others, people are now sitting in glass cubicles having meetings or working on their laptops.
+Despite the aforementioned respect, the retirees call the building "unrecognizably changed", but also "beautifully renovated".
+Gerrie Kersten from the personnel department had to search briefly for the main entrance, which turned out to have been moved.
+And where the entire sixth floor used to be laid out as a company restaurant for the management and a canteen for the others, people now sit in glass booths to hold meetings or work on their laptops.